To create an inclusive community of learners that allows everyone to gain the knowledge and skill they need to provide compassionate care.

 Martha’s lifelong passion for helping others began in high school when she worked as a nursing assistant in a nursing home.
 She and her peers would see to it that the residents were washed, dressed, and comfortable so they could meet in the day room for socializing and activities, creating joy for both residents and her peers.

-Martha has worked in the healthcare industry for 47 years.
+Martha has worked in the healthcare industry for many years.
 She became an RN in 1979 and graduated from Emmanuel College in 1989 with a Bachelor’s degree in Nursing.

 Over the years, Martha gained experience working in acute care, chronic care, and rehabilitation hospitals.
 After working as a community nurse, and later as home health aide manager and instructor of home care assistants, Martha opened Best Home Care N’ More in 1999 and continues to lead as CEO.